goldi4ek/Email-Parser-From-Sites/README.md

 Also in case of unexpected errors log.txt is created where they are recorded.

+## Add Excel file

+replace it in the root folder and add the name of the file in the main.py

 ## Installation

 Instructions on how to install and setup your project.